GUJARATI BABY SHOWER – SHIMANT

 And what would a Desi function be without some yummy, delicious, Gujarati food to go with it.

 Have you been to a Gujarati baby shower?
-Or you had a Shrimant of your own?
+Or have you had a Shrimant of your own?
 What part did you like the most?
-Please share your experience with us, we would love to hear from you.
+Please share your experience with us in the comments below.
+We would love to hear from you.